Super-NEAT-Bros/super-neat-bros/README.md

 The best physical outcome for this project would be the generation of a model to play through each level of Super Mario Bros. without dying--maybe with at least a little training beforehand.

-Furthermore, at a high level, we wish this will entice us to explore more into the generalization of models when using NEAT to play video games, and possibly explore into training a model to play more complex games like Kirby.
+Furthermore, at a high level, we hope this will entice us to explore more into the generalization of models when using NEAT to play video games, and possibly explore into training a model to play more complex games like Kirby.

-We also hope to get a reasonable accuracy on the level detection across all levels, and understand how the CNNS memorizes the level.
+We also hope to get a reasonable accuracy on the level detection across all levels, and understand how the CNN memorizes the level.
 This could be further understood through weight maps like GradCAM.

 Also, we could extend the model to include more than just Super Mario Bros. and possibly "Super Mario Bros.: The Lost Levels" or even "Super Mario Bros.
 3".